 Check out what ecom stands for and how we will improve your business supplying top-level products for most safety in harsh environments.

 In contrast to Category 1 and 2 devices, potential hazards in the event of failure (e.g. short circuiting, connection break etc.) do not have to be considered for Category 3 devices (for use only in Zones 2 respectively 22).
 The device is evaluated only in respect of hazards during normal operation.
 It is relatively unlikely that the device should fail at the same time as a short-term explosive atmosphere is present.
-No EC Type Approval Test Certificate is therefore required for Category 3 operating devices.
+No EC Type Examination Certificate is therefore required for Category 3 operating devices.
 The manufacturer may confirm that the operating device complies with the relevant standard.
-Nonetheless, ecom Category 3 devices are still tested by a certified centre and ecom is then awarded a declaration of conformity.
+Nonetheless, ecom Category 3 devices are usually tested by a certified centre and ecom is then awarded a declaration of conformity Type Examination Certificate.

 (- Of course, Category 2 operating devices also offer significantly greater safety in Zones 2 respectively 22.)

-Dust explosions - albeit of a predominantly minor nature - occur relatively frequently.
+Dust explosions - albeit of a mostly minor nature - occur relatively frequently.